jasontgarwood/PUI_A8/README.md

 ## C. USING THE WEBSITE

-Order Lists:
-Item 1Item 2Item 3Item 4Item 5

 Switching between the gallery and about pages
-Fixed location menu, click.
+-Fixed location menu, click.
-On the stationary navigation bar (lefthand side of the screen) click on “about” to see the about page and “gallery” to see the gallery page.
+-On the stationary navigation bar (lefthand side of the screen) click on “about” to see the about page and “gallery” to see the gallery page.
 The text style on the navigation bar will update to show what page the user currently has selected and which is clickable.

 Viewing a project detail page
-Button/image, click.
+-Button/image, click.
-On the gallery page, hover over an image to see it with full opacity, click it to open its respective detail page Closing a project detail page
+-On the gallery page, hover over an image to see it with full opacity, click it to open its respective detail page Closing a project detail page
 Button/image, click.
 On the detail page, click the “X” button on the top right of the screen to return to the gallery page.
 The “X” button will turn red while hovering to let the user know it is clickable.